Infineon/PSoC4-MCU-Capacitive-Touch-Designs/README.md

 # Navigating the Repository

-This repository provides examples that demonstrates how to develop PSoC 4 MCU based analog CapSense designs.
+This repository provides examples that demonstrates how to develop capacitive touch sensing applications with PSoC 4 MCU using the Cypress’ CapSense feature.
+The CapSense feature offers unprecedented signal-to-noise ratio, best-in-class liquid tolerance, and a wide variety of sensors such as buttons, sliders, trackpads and proximity sensors.

 If you are new to developing projects with PSoC 4 MCU, we recommend you to refer the PSoC 4 Getting Started GitHub page which can help you familiarize with device features and guides you to create a simple PSoC 4 design with PSoC Creator IDE.
 For other block specific designs please refer to the following GitHub repositories:

 #### 1. [Getting Started](https://github.com/cypresssemiconductorco/PSoC-4-MCU-Getting-Started)